mesosphere/dcos-docs-site/pages/dkp/kommander/1.3/projects/platform-services/platform-services-catalog/kudo-kafka/index.md

 Data for the specified Operator
 - The Operator, OperatorVersion and Instance resources.
 - Deployed resources from the operator.
-- Logs from deployed pods
+- Logs from the deployed pods.

 To monitor all the events occurring in the namespace, its helpful to look at event log:
 ```